![]() |

 This document lists all the supported objects and methods from the standards, with further details about items which do not fully match what is published on MDN, which is used as a reference.

-In some cases the standard objects are also extended (ArrayBuffer, Date, Math, Number, String), as is the Global object, which is documented separately.
+In some cases the standard objects are also extended (ArrayBuffer, Date, Math, Number, String, URL), as is the Global object, which is documented separately.

 Note that all Math